configcat/docs/website/docs/targeting/percentage-options.md

 Click the 3 dots on the top right corner of the feature flag and select the **Change Percentage Attribute** option.

-> Changing the Percentage Attribute will be valid for all Percentage Options in the feature flag.
+> Changing the Percentage Attribute will be valid for all Percentage Options within the feature flag.

 ![Change Percentage Attribute](/assets/targeting/percentage-options/change-percentage-attribute.jpg)